rocketeers-app/rocketeers-laravel/README.md

 composer require rocketeers-app/rocketeers-laravel
 ```

-Configure 'rocketeers' in your 'stack' logging configuration, so you keep your normal logging with additional Rocketeers logging:
+Configure `rocketeers` in your `stack` logging configuration, so you keep your normal logging with additional Rocketeers logging:

 ```php
 'channels' => [